-Disclaimer: This post contains Amazon and Dokodemo affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Zaru Udon?

 Zaru udon (ざるうどん) is a popular Japanese summer dish consisting of cold udon noodles served with a refreshing dipping sauce called “mentsuyu.”

 The word “zaru (ざる)” refers to the bamboo tray they are served upon, which is not only part of the presentation but allows excess liquid (or melting ice) to drain to the plate underneath and prevents the noodles from becoming soggy.
 You’ll often see cold udon or soba noodles served on a “zaru” in restaurants in Japan.

 Don’t worry if you do not have a zaru at home, you can makeshift your own by serving your noodles on a bamboo sushi mat placed on top of a bowl or plate to serve the same purpose.

 Zaru udon can be enjoyed on its own, but it’s also commonly served with vegetable tempura such as eggplant, sweet potato, or shrimp tempura.
 Tempura is a light, crispy, deep-fried dish that goes perfectly with udon and soba noodles and can also be dipped in the mentsuyu sauce.

 How I Developed This Recipe

 When crafting this recipe, my primary focus was simplicity.
 Zaru udon, especially in summer, should be a breeze to prepare.
 Noone wants to spend hours in the kitchen in summer!